bekhardy/Hierarchical-Lexical-Decisions-Task/README.txt

  \_/ \_/ \_/ \_/ \_/ \_/ \_/ \_/   \_/ \_/ \_/ \_/ \_/ \_/ \_/

 If you prefer another data cleaning logic, you can use non-experimental documentation/RenamingScript.ipynb.
+This is just the renaming portion of the script without the additional contents.

   _   _   _   _   _
  / \ / \ / \ / \ / \